 In order to determine whether packets comply with the enterprise security policy, the inspection module examines IP addresses, port numbers, and other information.
 In addition, it analyzes state information from previous communication and other applications, and then stores these state and context information in dynamic state tables.
 State tables are kept in the operating system kernel memory and cannot become corrupted like disk files.
 This way firewalls that use SMLI are capable of remembering the state of each ongoing conversation across it.
 Tables are continually updated, providing cumulative data against which the inspection module checks subsequent communications.
 If the system fails due to hardware or software error, new tables are allocated and no old or corrupted data is valid anymore.

 The inspection module maintains complete security even for connectionless protocols such as UDP.
 For this protocol the inspection module extracts data from a packet's application content and stores it in the state connection tables, providing context in cases where the application does not provide it [14].
-Stateful inspection provides full application-layer awareness without requiring a separate proxy for every service to be secured.
-This results in complete transparency to the users, scalability and the ability to support new and custom applications and services quickly and easily.
+Stateful inspection provides full application-layer awareness without requiring a separate proxy for every service to be in complete transparency to the users, scalability and the ability to